ibm-cloud-architecture/refarch-kc-container-ms/docs/springboot/README.md

 Creating docker_postgres-db_1 ... done
 Starting docker_kafka1_1      ... done
 ```
-> if you need to restart from empty topics, delete the kafka1 and zookeeper1 folders under `refarch-kc/docker`
+> if you need to restart from empty topics, delete the kafka1 and zookeeper1 folders under `refarch-kc/docker` and restart the backend services.

 #### The integration tests